Cj-Malone/who-helped-holly/content/timeline/2024-11-16-knocking-police.md

 He tried to tell us that Hollys front door was broken from the inside...
 However we had first hand knowledge it was broken from the outsite.

+He told us "it is clear she was living there for some time".